Nairobi travel guide

 Facilities: The facilities at the airport are fairly limited, but include a bank and bureau de change, left luggage, telephones, medical aid, a bar and restaurant, duty-free shops selling curios, tourist information and hotel reservations.
 There are disabled facilities, but passengers should advise their airline in advance of any special needs.

-Parking: Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking, and KSH 700 per day for long-term parking.
+Parking: Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking.

 Nairobi has a maritime climate, tempered by its high elevation and tends to be less hot than the rest of Kenya.
 As the city is near the equator there is little variation between the seasons and generally people talk about wet or dry seasons as opposed to summer, winter, spring or autumn.
 However, summers, between November and February, are warm and pleasant, with temperatures ranging between 50°F (10°C) and 77°F (25°C).
 Winter days, between June and August, are mild with slightly cooler evenings, but temperatures much like summer.
 The rainy season in Nairobi is during late summer and into autumn, when it is often cloudy and damp, but rainfall is seldom very heavy.
 The drizzliest months are March to May and October to December.